PaPiix/InternetBot.py/README.md

 echo YOUR_TOKEN_HERE > token.txt
 ```

-For docker, simply run the Dockerfile with `docker build -t internetbot .`
+For docker, simply run the Dockerfile with `docker build -t internetbot .`.
+If you're using docker you can setup a service by moving `internetbot.service` to `/lib/systemd/system/`.

 Otherwise run `./Install.sh` and then `./Start.sh`.